FAQs: For Providers

 Please do not submit a claim and prior authorization/pre-determination request together, they should be submitted separately.

-• Effective for dates of service October 1, 2025 or after, for other select services
+• Effective for dates of service October 1, 2025 or after, for all crowns and core buildups.
+Additionally, general dentists must submit documentation for:

 • Prefabricated crowns